-The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document- currently under review) and local protocols for assessment in Derby and Derbyshire.
+The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023).
+As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: the Threshold and Assessment protocols are currently under review).

-To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address: safeguarding@westpark.derby.sch.uk, which is accessible by all of our safeguarding staff.
+To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address: safeguarding@westparkschool.derby.sch.uk which is accessible by at least two members of our safeguarding staff.
 During the school term and in school hours, this is checked daily.
-This is also checked and monitored regularly throughout school holidays and safeguarding procedures followed where necessary.
+There is staff cover over the holidays, but an 'out of office' message is operational during other times and in school holidays to advise partner agencies if and how often messages will be checked/responded to and when the school will reopen.

-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing Note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes relating to learning from reviews or audit located in the multiagency safeguarding children procedures document library.
 West Park School offers mental health and emotional wellbeing support facilitated by our Designated Mental Health Lead (DMHL) and our School Counsellor.
 A graduated learning programme has been developed for our year groups and is delivered through PSHE input.
-Any pupils with issues are supported and monitored and mentors/ key workers liaises with parents and other professionals to share information and signpost.

-The School Counsellor provides an effective, confidential and supportive counselling service for those of our pupils who have been assessed and are considered to be in need of one to one counselling support.
-(Please note, this counselling service is confidential for our pupils and only any safeguarding concerns that arise form the sessions will be passed to the DSL to make parents aware- no other information is shared with parents/ staff).
+The School Counsellor provides an effective, confidential and supportive counselling service for those of our pupils who have been assessed and are considered to be in need of one-to-one counselling support.
+(Please note, this counselling service is confidential for our pupils and only any safeguarding concerns that arise from the sessions will be passed to the DSL to make parents aware- no other information is shared with parents/ staff).

-A school Nurse Drop In is a regular , fortnightly arrangement with the Derbyshire Schools' health Team.
+A school Nurse Drop In is a regular, fortnightly arrangement with the Derbyshire Schools' health Team.